johntellsall/fast-web-minimal-django/DOCS.md

 XX screenshot

 You're done!
 A fully working minimal Django app in *ten* lines of code.
 The traditional settings.py file from the standard boilerplate is easily quadruple that.

+XX currently the page text is hardcoded in the Python code, so it's hard to edit.

 Let's add a feature: render page using a template.